 - Some changes may not stick

-However, the current retail environment is still encouraging buy online, pick up in store purchases and social distancing.
+However, the current retail environment is still encouraging click and collect purchases and social distancing.
 Retailers can take advantage of the in-store pickup and new brick-and-mortar stores by providing disinfectant wipes and hand sanitizer at heavy-traffic areas like store entrances.

 Even after the pandemic is over and the retail environment returns to a new normal, customers will still value proper sanitation and cleanliness during their shopping experience.
 Providing long-term clean solutions in and around your store makes a statement to customers that safety and cleanliness efforts will continue long after the pandemic.